 Davaar Island can be reached at low tide via a causeway in about 20 minutes.
 It takes another 20 minutes to a cave containing a painting of Jesus on the Cross.
 The last 10 minutes are a bit difficult to walk over stones.

 Local resident, Archibald MacKinnon, had a dream in 1887 to paint Jesus on the Cross in this cave and so he did.
 On its discovery, people in Campbeltown thought it was a sign from God and when they found out who has painted it he was expelled from the town.
 It is well signposted and the timings of the tide can be found here as well as at Campbeltown tourist office.

 Nearby is Sanda Island which is also well worth a visit.
 It is privately owned, but the owners usually welcome visitors.
 There is a ruin of a chapel there, which St Ninian founded.
 The first evangeliser north of Hadrian’s wall is said to be burried on the island, too.
 Legend has it that his grave is marked by an alder tree and that whoever stepped on it would die.

 Many years ago, before I owned a digital camera, I worked on a farm in this stunningly beautiful country for a month.
 Here are just a few pictures I scanned from the Namib desert near Sossusvlei.
 Every few years a dry river or Rivier, as it’s called in Namibian German, flows into this area and creates a lake here.
 The desert comes to life for a few months until the water is gone again.

-Deutscher Journalist in Scotland, BBC Correspondent Broadcast languages: ENGLISH, GERMAN, SPANISH, SCOTS GAELIC Interview languages: FRENCH, ITALIAN, PORTUGUESE Colloquial language: RUSSIAN TV Journalism Lecturer, Religious Correspondent, Travel Photographer
+BBC Correspondent, Scotland Broadcast languages: ENGLISH, GERMAN, SPANISH, SCOTS GAELIC Interview languages: PORTUGUESE, FRENCH, ITALIAN, RUSSIAN ————— TV Journalism Lecturer, Religious Correspondent, Travel Photographer